andraugust/andraugust.github.io/quantum-2.md

 Where the last step comes from a Fourier transform identity.
 So the position operator in momentum-space has the same form as the momentum operator in position space, namely $$i\hbar d/dp$$.

 Another way to determine or verify an operator in a new basis is through the use of commutators.
 The reason is that commutators are _basis independent_.
 For example, $$[\mathbf{X}, \mathbf{P}] = [\mathbf{\bar X}, \mathbf{\bar P}] = i\hbar$$.
-This method may require some guessing and checking, whereas the unitary method is an explicit calculation.
+This method may require some guessing and checking, whereas the unitary method used above is an explicit calculation.

-As a practical note, when working with operators it's helpful to supply them with a test function to act on, otherwise it isn't necessarily clear how they behave or simplify.
+As a practical note, when working with operators it's helpful to supply them with a test function to act on, otherwise it isn't always clear how they simplify.

 __Position-Momentum Uncertainty.__ Going back to the discussion of commutators, we found that two observables are simultaneously knowable iff their operators commute.
 Do the operators for $$x$$ and $$p$$ commute?
 The answer is no. Given $$\mathbf{X}=x$$ and $$\mathbf{P}=-i\hbar d/dx $$ the commutator is